MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/Test-preview-for-monetized-apps.md

    :::column-end:::
 :::row-end:::

-When the offer is in **Publisher signoff** stage, preview links for the respective platforms are given under the **Go live** option.
-We recommend you to verify the end-to-end purchase experience before publishing your SaaS offer.
-You can test and verify the end-to-end transaction in Teams by creating a separate offer for testing.
+When the offer is in **Publisher signoff** stage, preview links for the respective platforms are given under the **Go live** button.
+We recommend you to test and verify the end-to-end transaction in Teams by creating a separate offer for testing.

 ## Create a preview offer ID